How Long Does It Take To Brew Coffee With A Moka Pot?

 But beware – high heat isn’t always beneficial!

-Excessive temperature can lead to over-extraction, giving your espresso-style coffee an undesirable bitter taste while causing potential damage to your beloved Italian coffee maker over time.
+Excessive temperature can lead to over-extraction, giving your espresso-style coffee an undesirable bitter taste and potentially damaging your beloved Italian coffee maker over time.

 Therefore, finding balance is critical; medium heat is usually recommended for optimal brewing process results and for extending the lifespan of your stovetop espresso maker.